balupton/plant-vs-animal-products/README.md

 ### Honey, Beeswax, Pollon
 Honey is the food for the bees during winter, where there is no pollon to collect as the flowers are not out due to temperature differences.
 So when bee keeps take the honey, the bees have no food for winter, so they either kill all the bees, or give them sugar syrup instead.
 A lot like the milk industry.

-Not only that, but the treatment of bees is quite horrible, their constantly killed, and the use of non-organic products and pesticides in the areas the bee keepers are contracted to pollinate will kill the bees without the keepers having too.
+Not only that, but the treatment of bees is quite horrible, they're constantly killed, and the use of non-organic products and pesticides in the areas the bee keepers are contracted to pollinate will kill the bees without the keepers having too.

 - [Learn more about the enslavement, torture, and murder of bees at this definitive resource](http://www.vegetus.org/honey/honey.htm)